 Peru's water and sanitation crisis

-Peru’s diverse landscape includes a rapidly expanding urban population, leading to urban slums which have limited or no access to safe piped water.
+Peru’s diverse landscape includes a rapidly expanding urban population, leading to urban slums which have limited or no access to safe piped water, impacting the health of the people living there.
 This is in addition to communities in the remote regions of the Amazon and Andes with no access to piped or treated drinking water or safe human waste disposal.
+Droughts and stress on aging infrastructure pose threats, as well.

-Despite these challenges, the Peruvian microfinance market is among the most developed in the world in terms of its regulatory enabling environment and competition.
-Water.org sees great potential in this market to increase access to water and sanitation.
+Despite these challenges, the Peruvian microfinance market is among the most developed in the world.
+Water.org sees great potential in this market to increase access to water and sanitation through our smart solutions.

 Our impact in Peru

-Over the next five years, Water.org will prioritize increasing access to water and sanitation financing nationally through new and expanded partnerships with local financial institutions.
-In addition, we will explore offering water and sanitation financing through commercial banks as well as lending and repayment options through a digital or mobile platform.
+Over the next several years, Water.org will prioritize increasing access to water and sanitation financing nationally through new and expanded partnerships with local financial institutions.
+We will explore offering water and sanitation financing through commercial banks as well as lending and repayment options through a mobile platform.
 Digital financial services are a powerful tool to reach remote households with financial resources who otherwise don’t have access to brick-and-mortar banks.

-We are helping financial institutions develop products best suited for local demand and reaching more people faster, and at a lower cost.
+We are helping financial institutions develop new products best suited for local demand, reaching more people faster in both urban and rural areas of Peru.

 Stories of Impact